-For optimal results, copywriters have come up with various copywriting techniques to improve their copy’s effectiveness.
+For optimal results, copywriters have come up with different types of copywriting techniques to improve their copy’s effectiveness.
 However, many marketers still do not get the desired performance of their advertising campaign.

 Therefore, to drive conversions, you need a copywriting strategy that triggers conversions and sales.
 That is where direct response copywriting plays a crucial role.
 Thus, from this article, you will learn:

-- What direct-response copywriting stands for (the definition of direct response copywriting)
+- What is direct-response copywriting (the definition of direct response copywriting)

-- Why immediate response copywriting is so effective.
+- Why direct response copywriting is so effective.

-- What it looks like (examples of direct response copywriting)
+- What it looks like (direct response copywriting examples)

 - Practical direct-response copywriting techniques that drive conversions, and